colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 ---
-title: Dark Patterns In Programs We Trust
+title: Deceptive Patterns In Programs We Trust
-description: Exploring dark patterns in UX and why companies have to do better to their customers.
+description: Exploring deceptive patterns in UX and why companies have to do better to their customers.
 date: 2020-02-24
 tags:
   - ux
   - userexperience
+  - deceptive
-  - darkpatterns
+  - patterns
   - design
 layout: layouts/post.njk
 ---